progenor/gersteel/README.md

 <!-- TODO: main stuff -->

+- plastic spacers
+- images to all the stuff
+-

 <!-- FIXME: main stuff -->

+- fix to be next to eachother
+- add border to the images in post-tensioning
 - after uploading dosnt work the nav and other stuff
 - firefox problems
 - overflowX on tables -> adda second div